 - Where is FFGDR based out of?

-FFGDRI covers Illinois, Indiana and parts of Missouri & most of Wisconsin.
+FFGDRI covers Illinois, Indiana, Missouri, and Wisconsin.
 We do not operate a shelter.
 We privately foster dogs through foster homes.
 Our incorporation and mailing address is in Indianapolis, IN.

 - Where do donations go to?

 The majority of our monetary donations cover medical care and treatment for our foster Great Danes.
 Other expenses such as supplies, insurance and events fees are also paid for by the donations.
 All donations are tax deductible and can come in the form of money, much needed supplies, purchases from our merchandise events or FFGDRI’s Wish List.

 - Why is a breed specific rescue needed?